 Company Secretary.
 Board of Trustees)

 Michelle is CMI level 7 qualified in coaching, mentoring, leadership and strategic project management.
-She is experienced at managing young people to achieve their potential, through setting and achieving life goals.
-Previously Learning and Development manager, at Lakesmere Envelope Specialists one of the largest employers in Winchester, Michelle was responsible for leading a company-wide training function with a team of 6 across the UK on multi-sites creating ‘The Leadership and Management Centre for excellence’ recognised by CMI.
+She is experienced at managing people to achieve their potential, through setting and achieving life goals.
+Michelle has 13 years experience as a Learning and Development manager, working in corporate organisations such as HSBC.

 Freelance facilitator and volunteer